 Temporary placards expire after 6 months and cannot be displayed after expiration.
 The same holds for travel placards for residents which are good for 30 days and non-resident travel placards which are good for 90 days.

-If you are issued a disabled parking permit by the state of California, it is important that you use it properly and legally.
+If you are issued a disabled parking permit by the state of California, it is important that you use it properly and legally by learning all the handicap parking laws in California.
 There are many parking spots that this permit gives you access to but you must also understand its limitations.

 There are several areas that you cannot park in with a disabled parking permit in the state of California.
 Most of these spaces are reserved for specific vehicles that are serving purposes such as delivery and transport.